QMSTR/web/content/blog/qmstr-newsletter-2.md

 rhythm.
 After the end of sprint #3, the version 0.1 requirements definition workshop will take place January 17, 2018, from 10am to 5pm, at the Endocode office on Berlin.
 Remember to register for a seat, and we hope to see you there.
-Happy holidays, merry christmas and a happy new year!
+Happy holidays, merry Christmas and a happy new year!

 ### Credits